paulfioravanti/paulfioravanti.github.io/_posts/2023-10-25-same-page-hid-device.md

   wrong (usage) page.
 ---

+{% include video id="egReh-6maNw" provider="youtube" %}

+> See steno coding demos of the code in this post in the video above!

 I use the [Human Interface Device][] (HID) specification to enable programs I write to communicate back and forth directly with my [USB][] keyboards.